-No guaranteed bonuses, sign-on awards or termination payments have been paid/granted in the financial year to Senior Management or Material Risk Takers, except for two roles in 2017 (and one role in 2016) who received relocation benefits upon termination.
+No guaranteed bonuses, sign-on awards or termination payments have been paid/granted in the financial year to Senior Management or Material Risk Takers, except for one role in 2018 and two roles in 2017 who received relocation benefits upon termination.
 The termination payments have not been disclosed below for these roles to ensure confidentiality.